Dimitrovich702/Dynamic-Music-Player-SL/README.md

 3. Enjoy the synchronized playback of your music clips!

 ## Notecard Format
+Notecards no longer need format in the newer versions cause of the formalization.
 The notecard should follow the float length of the clip on the first line, followed by the UUIDs of the songs.
 Each line represents a separate clip.

 Example: